bcgov/SDPR_Case_Management_SuiteCRM/README.md

 > [!CAUTION]
 >
 > Make sure you are restoring the files in the right environment.
 Restoring the files will overwrite the current files saved on your application pods.
-> If you are just practiging, TRIPLE check the environment you are in before restoring the backups.
+> If you are just practicing, TRIPLE check the environment you are in before restoring the backups.

 > [!TIP]
 >